Royal House of Keoua Nui

 The king adopted his nephew, Prince Alexander Liholiho and claimed him heir to the throne.
 Kamehameha III died on December 15, 1854 and Prince Alexander Liholiho became king under the title of Kamehameha IV.

-March 17 is the commemoration date of King Kamehameha III, for which he celebrated his birthday on St. Patrick's Day.
+March 17 is the commemoration date of His Majesty King Kamehameha III, for which he celebrated his birthday on

 March 17, 1914 - A TRIBUTE PAID TO THE MEMORY OF KING KAMEHAMEHA III

 The tablet was hidden from view by the Royal Standard of Liliuokalani and a Hawaiian flag, both the property of and loaned by Hawaii’s venerable ex-queen for the sacred ceremonial.
-The Queen of the Kalakaua Dynasty and High Chiefess Elizabeth Kekaaniau Laanui Pratt of the Kamehameha Dynasty, both of whom are lineal descendants of Keawe, were seated on either side of the memorial stone in the nave of the church.
+The Queen Liliʻuokalani and High Chiefess Elizabeth Kekaʻaniʻau Laʻanui Pratt of the Kamehameha Dynasty, both of whom are lineal descendants of the Royal House of Hawaiʻi and King Keawe, were seated on either side of the memorial stone in the nave of the church.
 The palace chairs in which they sat were draped with ancient Hawaiian feather capes of priceless value.
-High Chiefess Elizabeth Kekaʻaniau is a great grand niece of Kamehameha I.
+High Chiefess Princess Elizabeth Kekaʻaniʻau is a great grand niece of Kamehameha I.

 Oldtime Dignitaries Attend